turbot/steampipe-plugin-cloudflare/docs/tables/cloudflare_healthcheck.md

   and h.id = 'HEALTHCHECK_ID';
 ```

-### Query all unhealthy healthcheck with more than 'n' consecutive fails
+### Query all unhealthy healthchecks with more than three consecutive failures
 Retrieves all unhealthy healthchecks for a specific zone that have experienced 3 or more consecutive failures.
 It's useful for identifying problem areas and addressing persistent back-end service issues.

 ```sql+postgres